Pages Menu

 • Have at least a year’s worth of cruising expenses to start our “cruising kitty”.

-• Purchase and outfit a boat.
+• Save in order to purchase and outfit a boat.

 • Save at least $50,000 in cash.
 This is the big one that we are waiting on, along with Dan’s scuba certifications.
-(This is no longer our plan… once we hit $50,000 we decided to buy rentals and investments in order to support us for a much longer time.)
+(This is no longer our plan… when we hit $50,000 we decided to buy rentals and investments in order to support us for a much longer time.)